15 of the Most Popular Aging-in-Place Home Modifications

 6. Shower Chair

 A shower chair is an economical tool for seniors who suffer from poor balance.
-They help to prevent falls while allowing you to clean yourself thoroughly.
+It helps to prevent falls while allowing you to clean yourself thoroughly.

 7. Raised Toilet Seat